 Introduction: PUBLU: DIY Posable Puppet

 In this Instructable we will see how to make a posable puppet armature (and body) using DIY methods.
-This puppet was made with an intent of creating photo-comics, but it could be adopted for stop motion animation as well.
-I have named it PUBLU due to extensive use of BLUE PU tubes (PU stands for polyurethane) that have been used for its joints and limbs!
+This puppet was made with an intent of creating photo-comics, however it could be adopted for stop motion animation as well.
+I have named it PUBLU due to extensive use of BLUE PU tubes (PU stands for polyurethane) that have been used for its joints and limbs.
 The key components of this armature design are the 7 distinct types of joints (Three types of hinge joints, three types of ball and socket joints, and a two-axis-translation joint ).
 With these 7 types of joints and movable eyes (gaze direction can be adjusted), there are 40 points of articulation.
 I had made previous designs and prototypes of posable puppets, before I came up with the current design.
 But the previous designs did not meet my expectations/ specifications (The older prototypes are shown at the end of this Instructable).

 - Head and Eyes

 - Chest and Shoulder blades (two-axis translation joint)

 - Ankle, Waist and Neck Joints (ball and socket joint- type 1)

 - Fingers and Thumb (hinge joint- type 1)